#RMWF Art Exhibition 2018

 The Old Courthouse

 There were a couple of exhibitions located at the courthouse which opened across the entire Rainforest Fringe Festival (#RFF2018) period.
-Amongst them is Introduction to the White Range - Margaret of Sarawak, Forgotten Beauty, Borneo People - A Photographic Journey, Tattoos, and Sarawakia Malpighiales Wallacei.
+Amongst them are Introduction to the White Range - Margaret of Sarawak, Forgotten Beauty, Borneo People - A Photographic Journey, Tattoos, and Sarawakia Malpighiales Wallacei.
 The featured art pieces and artefacts were well preserved.
 I had an eye-opening experience in understanding the history, diverse culture and talents of the people of Sarawak.
 As you can see the photo below displays the variety of tattoo designs represented by different ethnic groups of the Bumiputera in Sarawak.

 An Introduction to the White Ranee - Margaret of Sarawak